nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/01_ClassUnitTest/01_entityUnitTest.rst

 .. tip::
-   This test method cannot be used for a form that holds another form as a property.In that case, implement your own validation processing test.
+   This test method cannot be used for a form that holds another form as a property.
+In that case, implement your own validation processing test.
    A form that holds another form as a property is the parent form that accesses the property in the following format:

    .. code-block:: none